AdminHospitalAtHome/PatientMobileApp/Tailored Engineering Standards for Senior Project.md

 ### d.
 Refine or define the interfaces among the software system elements and with external entities.
 ### e.
 Establish the design artifacts.

-## 3. Asses alternatives for obtaining software system elements.
+## 3. Assess alternatives for obtaining software system elements.
 ### a.
 Determine technology required for each element composing the software system.
+Outcome: b <br>
+Implementation: An idea useful in the XP book for this task is to “do the simplest things that could possibly work”.
+Then developers improve through continuous feedback.
+Pair-programming can also help make help choosing suitable technologies since two people can help making better decisions.

 ### b.
 Identify candidate alternatives for the software system elements.
+Outcome: e <br>
+Implementation: This can be implemented through refactoring and continuous integration.
+The design is likely to improve over time and continuous integration can help produce a “short, clear feedback cycle”, which is beneficial for this task.
+In addition, simplicity is crucial to help avoid writing unnecessary code.

 ### c.
 Assess each candidate alternative against criteria developed from expected design characteristics and element requirements to determine suitability for the inteded application.
+Outcome: e <br>
+Implementation: Test-first programming is extremely useful here.
+Test-first programming helps to “clarify ideas” and “hold each other accountable to the team’s practices”.
+This ensures that the current code is suitable for intended application.

 ### d.
 Choose the preferred alternatives among candidate design solutions for the software system elements.
+Outcome: e <br>
+Implementation: This can be done by pair-programming.
+When working together on decision making, better decisions tend to be made.
+In addition, continuous feedback allows the team to be on track.
+Test-first programming can also help to address “coupling and cohesion” and can detect problems before writing the actual code.

 ## 4. Manage the design.
 ### a.
 Capture the design and rationale.